bekuretsion/bekuretsion/README.md

 - Exploring new technologies and working on innovative solutions.

 ## 🌱 What I'm Learning
-- Diving into Data Track through [MIT emerging Talent Certificate in Computer Science and Data science](https://emergingtalent.mit.edu/)
+- Diving into Data Track
 - Improving my skills in ML.
 - Exploring the world of PowerBI